TeuZzZ-17/OpenNeoUA/README.md

 OpenNeoUA is an independent, open-source and non-commercial evolution of the `UA_source`/OpenUA engine for **Urban Assault**.
 It modernizes real engine limitations while preserving vanilla data, levels, scripts, saves and the original game feeling.
 A legitimate copy of the original game data is still required to play.

-The project is derived from the upstream `Marisa-Chan/UA_source` lineage and keeps that provenance visible.
+he project is derived from the upstream [Marisa-Chan/UA_source](https://github.com/Marisa-Chan/UA_source) lineage and keeps that provenance visible.
 Microsoft, TerraTools and the other rights holders are not affiliated with or endorsing this project.
 Existing credits and notices remain applicable.

 **License:** GPLv2